Best Pre-Match Foods & Snacks For Tennis Players

 Atlanta based Nutri Fit Sport Therapy Inc. says, “A diet rich in complex carbohydrates is the key to performance and endurance.
 Carbohydrates fuel high-intensity work, which correlates to the energy required for serving, traversing the court and returning the ball.
 Muscles store carbohydrates as glycogen, and consuming small amounts of carbs on a regular basis ensures maintenance of maximum glycogen levels.”

-As a result, they recommend selecting pre-game meals and snacks that are:
+As a result, they recommend selecting pre-match meals and snacks that are:

 - Familiar and known to settle hunger